IvanUkhov/blog/_posts/2019-09-25-bootstrap.md

 hypothesize that a specific change in promotion campaigns, such as making them personalized, will have a positive effect on a specific performance metric, such as the average deposit.
-In order to investigate if it is the case, we decide to perform an A/B test.
+In order to investigate if it is the case, we decide to perform a two-sample test.
 There are the following two competing hypotheses.

 * The null hypothesis postulates that the change has no effect on the metric.